renatodellosso/The-Long-North/Wider Setting Ideas.md

 * Government
 	* Governed by a senate
 		* Passes laws
-			* Laws overrule emperor's edicts
+			* Laws overrule emperor and consul's edicts
 		* 80 seats
 			* 20 for High Lords
 			* 10 for military officers